Easiest Instrument to Learn to Play

 - Smart Chord lets you play great-sounding chords from simple Pop triads to complex jazz 7th chords with just a few fingers.

-What is the Easiest and Hardest Instrument To Learn
+Easiest and Hardest Instrument To Learn

 We can not lie to you; the hardest and easiest instrument to learn can be the piano.